nikiapost/Assignment_2/README.md

 b. there was no train/dev/test split.
 So, I will provide the overall numbers.

-• Total data length (in terms of dialogues, turns, sentences, words) In general, from their README file on their GitHub page, the info says that it is a corpus of 3.6 million words across 23 topics.
+In general, from their README file on their GitHub page, the info says that it is a corpus of 3.6 million words across 23 topics.

 To begin with the measurements asked, firstly I converted all .csv files into .txt files, using the get_data.py that can be found on their README file.
 It is a preprocessing script that changes format from .csv to .txt and by default saves the created .txt files in a folder called dialogues.
 But it doesn’t keep the structure of the .csv files (which were all stored in a file named corpus and then in subfiles of different topics).
 The .txt files are stored all together in a file names dialogues.
 So, each file is a different dialogue, but we don’t know the category it belongs to.